Skip to content

 Setup

 Prerequisites: Python 3.13+.
-Nighthawk assumes Natural DSL sources are trusted, repository-managed assets (see Design).
+Nighthawk assumes Natural DSL sources are trusted, repository-managed assets (see Specification).

 Install Nighthawk and a provider: